Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Hardware Results

 To identify the parameters of our hardware, we measure those that are readily measurable (mass, geometric properties), measure stiffness using simple feedforward experiments, and use a least squares method to identify damping and (linear) actuator gain parameters as in \cite{dellasantinaModelbased2020,ljung1998system}.
 For our barrier functions, $\epsilon_j = 0.005 \mathrm{m}$ for all safety constraints.

-Our code runs at a variable rate from $33$ to $50 \mathrm{Hz}$.
-We begin at rest and attempt to reach a set point $\overline q = [0.0, 0.0, -0.15, 0.0, -0.065, 0.0]^T$, which is significantly beyond the barrier for both modules.
+Our code runs at $33 \mathrm{Hz}$, with the main bottleneck being the motor communication (see e.g. \cite{bestmann2019high}).
+We begin at rest and attempt to reach a set point $\bm{\overline q} = [0.0, 0.0, -0.15, 0.0, -0.065, 0.0]^T$, which significantly violates the specified barrier for both modules.
 Results are shown in Fig. \ref{fig:hardware}.
-We can see that the barrier functions are able to successfully prevent the system from crossing the barrier functions when CBFs are used, whereas the standard PD+ controller obviously attempts to reach the set point.
-This also results in a roughly 50\% difference in actuator output at steady state, as can be observed from comparing Fig. \ref{fig:hardware}b and e.
-We also show snapshots of this behavior in Fig. \ref{fig:snaps}.
-The last snapshots from each are enlarged in Fig. \ref{fig:end_snaps}, and it is evident that the case using our CBF method is able to attenuate the controller at (or in this case before) the contact, whereas the PD+ controller obviously does not have this capability.
+The plots on the the left, Fig. \ref{fig:hardware}a-c, depict a single trial for which the CBFs are active, while those on the right, Fig. \ref{fig:hardware}d-e, depict a trial with the CBFs inactive.
+First, in Fig. \ref{fig:hardware}a, note that the set points for $\delta L_1$ and $\Delta_{y,2}$ are not achieved by the controller.
+To see why, we can observe the safety constraints in \ref{fig:hardware}c are prevented from dropping below zero, implying that the CBFs were engaged.
+In Fig. \ref{fig:hardware}d, we can see that $\Delta_{y,2}$ is able to reach the set point while $\delta L_1$ reaches the limit of the platform.
+For both modules, Fig. \ref{fig:hardware}c shows that the safety constraints are violated (drop below zero).
+Application of the CBF also results in a roughly 50\% difference in actuator output at steady state, as can be observed from comparing Fig. \ref{fig:hardware}b and e.
+We show snapshots of each trial in Fig. \ref{fig:snaps}.
+The last snapshots from each are enlarged in Fig. \ref{fig:end_snaps}, and it is visually evident from the gaps between the plates, or lack thereof, that the case using our CBF method is able to attenuate the controller before the contact, whereas the PD+ controller obviously does not have this capability.